-Plantar fasciitis is defined as pain or achiness in the base of the heel.
+Plantar fasciitis is pain or achiness in the base of the heel.
 The condition is a common orthopedic issue since the plantar fascia is subjected to continuous wear and tear daily.

 These ligaments function as shock absorbers to support the foot arch.
 Excessive pressure on the feet can impair or tear the ligaments.
-As a result, the plantar fascia is inflamed which leads to heel pain and rigidity.
+As a result, there is inflammation of the fascia which leads to heel pain and rigidity.

 What are the signs?